 To separate solid particles from liquids and gases

-Rainwater is collected and stored in a tank during rainwater harvesting.
-This water is pumped through several sedimentary tanks and filters before being disinfected and used for household purposes.
+Rainwater harvesting: The rainwater is stored in the tanks and filtered thoroughly before being disinfected and used for household purpose.

 Tea filtration: The prepared solvent (liquid tea) is separated using a filter or sieve from the solute (solid dust tea).

 Wine making: The prepared mixture of grapevine is filtered to obtain the solvent of wine.

 Kidney: As all know the kidney is working as a biological filter to clear out the urea and unwanted toxic particles from the blood.